- PgCert January 2024 start: Funded places available for PgCert International Management and Leadership (Home students only).

 - Teaching and learning: Excellent teaching in smaller classes than many other universities, the Queen Margaret Business School prides itself on its student-centered, contemporary teaching and assessment practice

-- Flexible study options: We offer full-time, part-time and single module study options as well as September or January start dates.
+- Flexible study options: We offer full-time, part-time and single module study options.

 - An accessible route to a new career: This course has been designed so that students do not have to have come from a business background to apply.